autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/enhanced-topic-handling/enhanced-topic-message-handling.md

       [&]() {subscription->handle_message(message, message_info);});
 ```

-Note: Strictly speaking, `take_type_erased()` method is called in Executor implementation instead of `take()`. `take_type_erased()` is called inside of `take()`.
+Note: Strictly speaking, `take_type_erased()` method is called in Executor implementation instead of `take()`.
 The body of obtaining a message from Subscription in Executor is `take_type_erased()` strictly, but we use `take()` instead for easy exaplanation.

-When Executor calls `take()` method and then a callback function, Executor itself determines when to do it.
+If Executor is programmed to call `take()` method and then a callback function, Executor itself determines when to do it.
 Because Executor calls a callback function with best-effort basis basically, it can occur that a message is not referred to or processed when it is needed in a node.
 Therefore it is desirable to call `take()` method directly **to ensue that a message is referred to or processed at the intended time.**

 Note: you can use `take()` method to obtain a message through DDS as an inter-process communication.
-As for an intra-process communication, you can not use it.
-Refer to xxx in case of intra-process communication.
+You can not use it for an intra-process communication.
+Refer to [[supplement] Obtain a received message through intra-process communication](./supp-1-intra-process-comm.md) in case of intra-process communication.

-## typical scenario to use `Subscription->take()` method
+## Typical scenario to use `Subscription->take()` method

 1. obtain data by calling `Subscription->take()`
 2. obtain multiple data stored in Subscription Queue by multiple calls of `Subscription->take()`